Last Updated: 05/26/2018

 Please read our privacy policies carefully to get a clear understanding of how we collect, use, protect or otherwise handle Personal Data.

 OUR TERMS AND CONDITIONS CAN BE FOUND HERE TERMS AND CONDITIONS

 GENERAL DATA PROTECTION REGULATIONS (GDPR) SPECIFIC COMPLIENCE OVERVIEW:

 We endeavor to use an “OPT IN” model as opposed to the previous “OPT OUT” model.
 This applies to Contact Forms, E-Commerce Registration and Checkout, Donation Forms, Comments, and elsewhere on the website if applicable.
-GDPR describes (PII) somewhat more broadly, for instance things like your IP Address is considered PII.
+GDPR describes PII somewhat more broadly, for instance, things like your IP Address may be considered PII.

 The core software for this site is GDPR compliant (as of Wordpress 4.9.6).
-We are able to produce for review, delete, or trasfer your personal information upon request.
-That includes the personal data from the core, and all plugins that have "hooked in to the deletion functionallity, plus all data from plugins that have not "hooked" into the core yet.
+We are able to produce for review, delete, or transfer your personal information upon request.
+That includes the personal data from the core, and all plugins that have "hooked" in to the deletion functionality, plus all data from plugins that have not "hooked" into the core yet.
 A uniform method is available for all data deletion.
 Please send requests to "exercise right to be forgotten", "review data we have on you", or "Transfer your data" by email to Data Deletion Request .

 We keep a list of where all PII resides, both online and offline.

 We do not send Personally Identifiable Information to third parties (See Section for GOOGLE) for more details.
 Our security software is GDPR Compliant.
 GOOGLE, Social Media and any third party software we use is GDPR Complaint.

 WHAT PERSONAL INFORMATION DO WE COLLECT FROM THE PEOPLE THAT VISIT OUR BLOG OR WEBSITE?